Celebrating Pride: Same Sex Engagement & Wedding Rings

 Wear it With PRide

 We’re all familiar with the LGBTQ+ rainbow flag.
-The sumptuous colours from red, orange and yellow right through to green, blue and purple represent the diversity of the community, and is raised in accordance with pride.
-So what better way to celebrate your enduring love, and the pride you have in your own relationship, than with a rainbow of coloured diamonds or gemstones?
+The sumptuous colours from red, orange and yellow right through to green, blue and purple represent the diversity of the community, worn with pride.
+So what better way to celebrate your enduring love and the pride you have in your own relationship, than with a rainbow of coloured diamonds or gemstones?
 Sapphires can be found in a literal rainbow of colours, and are a great choice for a super colourful eternity ring.

 Your engagement ring can be as gender neutral as you want it to be, whether that’s jazzing up a thick, plain band with the odd diamond, using black diamonds to create an eternity ring, or simply opting for a plain band.
 Whether you’re searching for gay men’s wedding rings or lesbian engagement rings, you may feel what’s on offer doesn’t quite reflect you enough.
 Blurring the lines between what is traditionally feminine or masculine is exciting, and only you and your partner will know exactly what is right for you, so get creative!
 The beauty of bespoke jewellery means you can inject as much of your unique personality into your ring as you like.
 We’re predicting big things for gender neutral engagement rings.

 Many Hatton Garden jewellers have been family owned for decades, which is not to say they don’t move with the times.
 It can, however, be tricky to find something that differs from the norms of what can be an incredibly traditional industry.
-That’s where bespoke comes in, because the nature of bespoke is all about finding what’s right for you and your partner, not what lores and traditions have told us to do for thousands of years.
-At Queensmith, we’re no strangers to crafting the bizarre and brilliant, as well as the minimalist and muted.
+That’s where bespoke comes in, because the nature of bespoke is all about finding what’s right for you and your partner, not what lores and traditions have told us to do for hundreds of years.
+At Queensmith, we’re no strangers to crafting the bizarre and brilliant, as well as the minimalist and muted - it’s completely up to you.

 Uber Feminine For All